 His scholarly work in ethnomusicology appears in peer-reviewed journals such as Revista Colombiana de Antropología e Historia (2012), Porte Akademik (2014), Oído Pensante (2017), and SEM Student News (2020).
 A chapter in a book about Creation and Creativity in Indigenous Lowland South America is forthcoming.

-Currently, Castrillón is a doctoral candidate in ethnomusicology at UPenn Department of Music, and Graduate Certificate Student of the Center for Experimental Ethnography at UPenn Department of Anthropology.
+Castrillón earned his Ph.D. in Music Studies from the UPenn Department of Music with a Graduate Certificate in Experimental Ethnography from the Center for Experimental Ethnography at UPenn’s Department of Anthropology.

 Films and Audiovisual Texts

-My creative and artistic practice fosters world-shifting, and the production of micro-atmospheric instantiations of light and affect.
+My multimodal practice fosters world-shifting, and the production of micro-atmospheric instantiations of light and affect.

 Kosketus (sense of touch)